10. Introducing Data Frames

 Important

-We can write d.u
+We can frequently write df.u

-as a shorter version of d.loc[:, "u"]
+as a shorter version of df.loc[:, "u"]

 .